BhanuKandula5030/Chatlog/README.md

 The API is set to run on port 4000 by default.
 You may change the port in the code if needed.

+## Docker and Docker Compose:
+For the running the API using Docker and Docker Compose.The provided `Dockerfile` and `docker-compose.yml` files.
+Build Command :

+Docker-compose Command :
+docker build -t chat-log-service .

+docker-compose up --build

 # Getting Started
 To use this API, ensure that you have an SQLite database set up and running.
 You can start the API by running the provided JavaScript file using Node.js: